SolaceSamples/solace-samples-java-jcsmp/README.md

 ### Setting up your preferred IDE

-Using a a modern Java  IDE provides cool productivity features like auto-completion, on-the-fly compilation, assisted refactoring and debugging which can be useful when your exploring the samples and even modifying the samples.
+Using a modern Java IDE provides cool productivity features like auto-completion, on-the-fly compilation, assisted refactoring and debugging which can be useful when your exploring the samples and even modifying the samples.
 Follow the steps below for your preferred IDE.

 #### Using Eclipse